ITCS6112-Diversity/6112-P7/README.md

 Modify the web server API to support 2 new REST API calls for logging a user in and out.
 Like in the previous assignment we will use HTTP requests with JSON-encoded bodies to transmit model data.
 The API uses POST requests to:

-- `/admin/login` - Provides a way for the photo app's `LoginRegister` view to login in a user.
+- `/admin/login` - Provides a way for the photo app's `LoginRegister` view to login a user.
 The POST request JSON-encoded body should include a property `login_name` (no passwords for now) and reply with information needed by your app for logged in user.
 An HTTP status of 400 (Bad request) should be returned if the login failed (e.g., `login_name` is not a valid account).
 A parameter in the request body is accessed using `request.body.parameter_name`.
 Note the login register handler should ensure that there exists a user with the given `login_name`.
 If so, it stores some information in the Express session where it can be checked by other request handlers that need to know whether a user is logged in.
 - `/admin/logout` - A POST request with an empty body to this URL will logout the user by clearing the information stored in the session.
-An HTTP status of 400 (Bad request) should be returned in the user is not currently logged in.
+An HTTP status of 400 (Bad request) should be returned if the user is not currently logged in.

 As part of updating the web server to handle login/logout, you need to update all requests (except to `/admin/login` and `/admin/logout`) to reject the request with a status of 401 (Unauthorized) if the session state does not report a user is logged in.